DanB91/dcpu/dcpu-test/README.md

 ### Profiling

-Using the `-p <path>` switch, we can write profiling data to the given file.
+Using the `-p` switch, we can write profiling data for each test.
+This file is saved in the same location as the input source file, but with a different
+extension: `$filename.dasm` becomes `$filename.prof`.
 The output file can be used by the `dcpu-prof` tool to query and analyze profiling data for a given program.